 Engage your DEI Committee on further exploring these areas.
 This can be self-facilitated, however unless you have a DEI professional on your staff, it usually takes much longer than it would if you hired an outside consultant.
 Some organizations will take 6-12 months to move from ideas to a concrete plan.
 This can reduce energy and excitement about the work and feed the fears of staff who have been through unsuccessful diversity and inclusion efforts in the past.
 It’s important to keep the momentum going.

 A WORD OF CAUTION

 As just mentioned , one of the number one fears that staff have of engaging in diversity and inclusion initiatives is, “what if I lend all this energy to this process and nothing happens?”
-While it may seem a small investment – just some staff time – it has a high emotional price tag for staff members who are very interested and committed to growing more diverse and inclusive workplaces.
+While it may seem a small investment – just some staff time – it has a high emotional price tag for staff members who are very interested and committed to growing more inclusive and equitable workplaces.
 Lack of follow-through on the stated values may lead staff to “check out” or become less invested.

 On the flip side, many others have participated in activities that have resulted in putting them on the defensive and shutting them down; they may be wary of participating in another similar process.

 Moral of the story?
 Be sure you’re ready before starting.
 Here’s a quick online assessment that will help you determine if you are ready to engage.

 Doing it on your own?
 Visit these links for more information on: 5 Action Steps for Getting Started, Diversity Recruiting 101, Expanding your Recruiting Pool, Mentoring Programs, and the Importance of Transparency.

 Interested in learning more about how a consultant can help?
 Read my Frequently Asked Questions page.